jeff-wise/culebra/README.md

 breaking dependencies.
 Additionally, it makes our program easier to read and prevents us from mixing up function parameters by accident.

-Of course, Yaml does not understand our custom data types so we need to map our custom data types to the primitive types we read from Yaml.
+Of course, Yaml does not understand our custom data types so we need to map them to the primitive types we read from Yaml.
 This is really simple using the monadic interface.

 ```kotlin
 data class Grams(val value: Long)